OlivierSohn/hamazed/README.md

 # Backlog

-- the balls that go faster should be drawn more frequently
+- laser shoots only the first thing
 - handle repeated keys by not making the game fast forward
-- ship with laser
+- the balls that go faster should be drawn more frequently

 - make a brick-breaking game
 - make a tower based defense game